naz-ext/ThreatLens/README.md

-# ThreatLens
-ThreatLens helps you check the reputation of selected files using VirusTotal.
-The app first calculates the file hash on your iPhone and checks whether VirusTotal already has a report.
-If a report exists, ThreatLens shows a simple result without uploading the file.
-If no report exists, you can upload the file to VirusTotal for analysis.
-ThreatLens is designed to be clear and minimal:
--Hash lookup before upload
--Simple harmful or no-threat result
--VirusTotal API key stored locally in Keychain -Warning before large uploads over mobile data
--No accounts, ads, analytics, or tracking
-Files uploaded to VirusTotal may be retained and shared with security vendors.
-Do not upload confidential files.

 # ThreatLens Privacy Policy

-Last updated: July 7, 2026
+Last updated: July 19, 2026

-ThreatLens is a file reputation checker for iPhone.
-It helps you check selected files using VirusTotal.
+ThreatLens is a file reputation and file attribute utility for iPhone.
+It helps you check selected files using VirusTotal and inspect extended attributes on files you choose.

 ## What ThreatLens Collects